Esperance Water Supply Upgrade

 Water Corporation is upgrading Esperance’s water supply infrastructure to support water security for the Esperance community.
 This National Water Grid project is funded by the Australian and Western Australian governments and delivered in partnership with Water Corporation.

-We are equipping three existing groundwater bores and constructing a new 1.2km water pipeline in the Eleven Mile borefield, just outside Esperance.
+We are equipping three existing groundwater bores and constructing a new 1.2km water pipeline in the Eleven Mile borefield, west of Esperance.
 The newly equipped bores will replace three existing bores in the Esperance township, which will be decommissioned.

 This work will be delivered by our authorised contractors, Saltire Construction.
-Construction is scheduled to begin in August 2025, and is expected to take approximately six months to complete.
+Construction is currently expected to commence in early to mid 2026, and is expected to take approximately six months to complete.

 Where is this happening?